truecaller/ios-sdk/README.md

 7. Requesting the True Profile data can be done automatically or manually (either in code or in the Interface Builder):

     a.
 The TCProfileRequestButton does the True Profile Request automatically.
-To use the predefined buttons you need to set the Button Type to Custom and set auto-layout constraints for the button.
+To use the predefined buttons you need to **set the Button Type to Custom** and set auto-layout constraints for the button.
-    You can then choose the True button style of the button in code or in Interface Builder using TCProfileRequestButton property buttonStyle:
+  You can then choose the True button style and corners style of the button in code or in Interface Builder using TCProfileRequestButton property buttonStyle and buttonCornersStyle:

     ```objectivec
     self.button.buttonStyle = TCButtonStyleBlue;
+    self.button.buttonCornersStyle = TCButtonCornersStyleRounded;
     ```

 	![Profile request button](https://raw.githubusercontent.com/truecaller/ios-sdk/master/documentation/images/profile-request-button.png)

-    Note: We also provide a custom button style where you can customise the appearance and get the functionality out of the box.
-Predefined styles available are: white and blue (which is the default one).

     b.
 If you prefer to do it yourself, you can use the method requestTrueProfile.